shawnbrown/datatest/docs/reference/datatest-core.rst

 The ``&`` operator can be used to create an *intersection* of acceptance criteria.
-In the following example, :meth:`accepted.missing` and :meth:`accepted.limit` are combined into a single acceptance that accepts up to five Missing differences:
+In the following example, :meth:`accepted.missing` and :meth:`accepted.count` are combined into a single acceptance that accepts up to five Missing differences:

 .. code-block:: python